pszemraj/megalodon-hf/README.md

 > [!IMPORTANT]
 > This repo is intentionally pure PyTorch.
 Expect slower throughput than the CUDA reference for long sequences, and plan for single-device (CPU or single GPU) workloads.

-- PyTorch-focused implementation: no fused CUDA kernels[^3] or the paper's 4D chunk parallelism.
+- PyTorch-focused implementation: no fused CUDA kernels[^3] or the paper's 4D chunk parallelism[^4].
-- Complex EMA exposes both a sequential and FFT path; the FFT variant is automatically used during training when cache state is not requested.
+- Complex EMA exposes both a sequential and FFT path; the FFT variant is automatically used during training when cache state is not requested[^5].
 - TimestepNorm keeps the numerically exact Welford update in PyTorch.
 A Triton/CUDA kernel would be required to match the paper's throughput.
 - DropKey-style attention dropout and PyTorch's fused SDPA path are wired in, but FlashAttention-2 or other custom kernels are not bundled.

 [^3]: This repo does not and **will not** include custom CUDA kernels.
 The goal is to have a readable, hackable PyTorch implementation for experimentation and understanding.
 Triton kernels may be considered in the future if they can be made optional and do not complicate the codebase.
+[^4]: _yet_.
+[^5]: TODO: why? it's unclear as to why this happens and how it is a limitation.

 ## Contributing